Suvandhana09/Deployment-of-Machine-learning-model-using-Flask/README.md

 3. Numpy,pandas,scikit-learn and joblib libraries
 4. Flask server

   In this project Iris dataset was choosen to build the model by using logistic regression.
-Here Joblib library was used to export the model from python notebook and import that file to flask code.
-Virtual environment to run the flask
+Here Joblib library was used to export(dump) the model from python notebook and import(load) that file to flask code.Need to create Virtual environment to run the flask
 #### Why do we need virtual environment
   For example, you are working on project A which requires Python’s library A(site package) version 1.0 while another project B requires the same library A but newer version 1.3.
 In such situations, a virtual environment can be really useful to maintain the dependencies of both projects.